ritshidze/the-pro-app/README.md

   - it will take you straight to login
   - use email: john@doe.com and password: mypassword

-7. Land in Dashbore.
+7. Land in Dashbored.
 Create people and stuff.